sara-nl/clouddocs/move_preparation_instructions.markdown

 How can you check your disks for persistency?

-Log in to the Cloud's user interface, go to the list of VMs and click on the VM's row.
+- log in to the Cloud user interface
+- go to the list of VMs
-The details for this VM are now shown.
+- click on the row for a running VM
+- you now see the VM's details
-Select the "storage" tab.
-You should see a display similar to this (look at the "Persistent" column.):
+- Select the "storage" tab.
+- you should see a display similar to this (look at the "Persistent" column.)

 ![vm disk tab](images/vm-storage.png)